 #4 A Godly Mother will Discipline Herself in the Faith

 Barbara Hughes forever changed the way I think about the disciplines of the faith with her book “Disciples of a Godly Woman.”
-It she goes into detail on sixteen disciples that make up a faithful and godly woman.
+In it she goes into detail on sixteen disciples that make up a faithful and godly woman.
 These are not disciples that lead to legalism, they are disciples that when in pursuit of, will draw us closer to Jesus and deeper in our faith.
 Barbara puts it this way,

 “Legalism is self-centered; discipline is God centered.”Disciples of a Godly Woman, pg 14

-If we do not discipline ourselves in the faith, we will become stagnant or empathetic.
+If we do not discipline ourselves in faith, we will become stagnant or empathetic.
 Early motherhood is a prime time for this to happen.
 Amidst the dirty laundry, dirty diapers, dirty dishes, and screaming kids, we can often place disciples on the back burner as faithfully parenting our children seems disciple enough!

 The Apostle Paul tells us to train in godliness.

 Have nothing to do with irreverent, silly myths.
 Rather train yourself for godliness; for while bodily training is of some value, godliness is of value in every way, as it holds promise for the present life and also for the life to come.1 Timothy 4:7-8 ESV

 Training never is instant, and training often changes as we meet goals.
 We can apply this to the disciples of the faith during different seasons of life.
 The way we train in godliness will be different when we are single and 20 something than when we are 30 something with kids.

 Some spiritual disciples to think about are:

 - The Disciple of Submission